AdobeDocs/experience-manager-65.en/help/forms/developing/importing-exporting-data.md

 ---
 title: Importing and Exporting Data
-seo-title: Importing and Exporting Data

 description: Use the Form Data Integration service to import data into a PDF form and export data from a PDF form using the Java API and Web Service API.
-seo-description: Use the Form Data Integration service to import data into a PDF form and export data from a PDF form using the Java API and Web Service API.
-uuid: 94ccb6f2-6e5f-43ea-a954-9a4402871a17

 contentOwner: admin
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: operations
-discoiquuid: 2e783745-c986-45ba-8e65-7437d114ca38

 role: Developer
 exl-id: 96310e0a-8e95-4a55-9508-5298b8d67f83
 ---